 Chinese green technology source

 Access to China has been operating in China for over 20years.
 Over the past 7 years, we have been following the development of green technology.

-Over this time, we have been creating databases, reviewing local projects, and building up local supplier networks.
+During this time, we have developed databases, reviewed local projects, and built supplier networks across China.

+Chinese green technology source